Top Hidden Gems We Bet You Didn’t Know About in Arizona.

 So we don’t really hang out in bars much, but this is more than a bar.
 The road to get there is an experience in itself.
 You just have to visit this really neat, unique, and totally run on solar power bar in the middle of the desert.
 It’s only open on weekends.
 Most people drive off-road vehicles to get there, which is half the fun, but you can certainly take your regular vehicle.
 We drove our dually.
 It’s just one of those interesting and unique places, and I have to say, though on the expensive side (because they can … there is nowhere else to go Ha) the food is actually really good.
 Humor yourself and get the gigantic pretzel.
-But make sure you have someone (or 5 someone’s) to share it with.
-Read the story of how this was created by the owner, and why he decided to go forward with it.
+But ensure you have someone (or 5 someones) to share it with.
+Read the story of how the owner created this, and why he decided to go forward with it.
 Super fun place!!

 “The” Corner in Winslow AZ

 Everyone who loves The Eagles needs to go stand on the corner in Winslow Arizona.
 Just sayin’!
 (Now you can thank me!
 The song will be stuck in your head for hours.
 In my case, days!
 Ha Ha!)

 Slide Rock State Park

 Located in Oak Creek Canyon just seven miles north of Sedona.

 Slide Rock State Park is home to a smooth, natural water slide.
 It offers a fantastic place for cooling off on a hot summer day.
 Visitors can slide down the slickwater chute, wade in the cool waters, or soak up the sunshine along the creek.